-Visit Vinales, one of Fidel Castro’s favourite places in Cuba – from the number of tourists here, it seems everyone agrees.
-From accommodation to food, find out our top tips to enjoy Vinales on a budget.
+Travel from Havana to Vinales, Cuba one of Fidel Castro’s favourite places – from the number of tourists here, it seems everyone agrees.
+From accommodation to things to do in Vinales, find out our top tips to enjoy it all on a budget.

 The town of Vinales lies within the Parque Nacional Vinales, Cuba’s #1 natural treasure.
 In fact, it was declared an official national monument in 1979 & in 1999, universal approval was granted with Unesco World Heritage listing.

 Vinales is celebrated for its magnificent landscape of rolling limestone monoliths, known as mogotes or haystacks in Spanish.
 And it’s completely fitting – to us here at DIY Travel HQ, the mountains really do resemble their namesake!

 * Don’t forget to purchase travel insurance before any trip to Cuba.
 We’ve been using World Nomads for over 10 years.
 It’s the best-value provider we’ve found but there are other important things to consider.
 Check out our post and find out which of our claims were successful or denied.

 The surrounding countryside is also hugely picturesque – within the karst valleys are fertile fields that produce some of Cuba’s best tobacco, coffee & bananas.

 It’s no wonder that the town is so prosperous, and that’s before taking into account the town’s biggest industry – tourism.
 It’s one of the top 4 destinations in Cuba.

 Everyday, tourists arrive by the busload from Havana to Vinales.
 The main street is lined with casas, restaurants & bars – Vinales on a budget is a little difficult to achieve but we’ll show you how to make the best of a not-so-bad situation!